New Testament

 At this they wept aloud again.
 Then Orpah kissed her mother-in-law goodbye, but Ruth clung to her.
 “Look,” said Naomi, “your sister-in-law is going back to her people and her gods.
 Go back with her.”
 But Ruth replied, “Don’t urge me to leave you or to turn back from you.
 Where you go I will go, and where you stay I will stay.
 Your people will be my people and your God my God.
 Where you die I will die, and there I will be buried.
 May the Lord deal with me, be it ever so severely, if even death separates you and me.”
 When Naomi realized that Ruth was determined to go with her, she stopped urging her.

 The story of Ruth is also very poignant.
 Ruth was a Moabite, a descendent from Lot.
 Her great great great uncle from many generations past was Abraham.
-The Lord called Abraham to gather his family and leave the land of Ur to go to the promised land.
-Remember, Sarah was barren.
-Lot, the nephew of Abraham, was like a son to the childless couple.
+Remember, the Lord called Abraham to gather his family and leave the land of Ur to go to the promised land.

 When I talk about the story of Abraham with my high school students, I have an allegory that I use.
 I tell them to pretend that my husband and I were not able to have a child.
 So we went to an orphanage and found over 100 children who did not have parents.
 These children had not been held and loved.
 Our hearts were broken.
 We desperately wanted to take every child home.
 But what we knew is that if we did that we would simply be an orphanage again.
 We knew that we could choose only one.
 And so we looked for the one child who reached out and smiled back at us.
 We thought, “This child will be our child and we will raise him out of darkness and loss and we will give him a home.”